threefoldfoundation/info_cloud/src/p2p_cloud/cloud_architecture.md

 # ThreeFold P2P Cloud architecture explained

 ## Introduction

-Using public clouds today became a comprise to data privacy and security.
+Using public clouds today became a threat to data privacy and security.
 On the other hand, running your own nodes can be complicated, especially when getting started and wanting to scale fast.
 Many independent people and organizations connect compute and storage capacity in the form of hardware/servers called 3Nodes to the ThreeFold P2P Grid, the backbone of ThreeFold P2P Cloud.

 All 3Nodes connected to the ThreeFold Grid are registered in a database called the TF Directory, that displays the capacity available on the TF Grid Explorer.
 We call this proof-of-capacity.

 Users can find the capacity they need on the TF Grid Explorer and reserve it via their 3Bot - a virtual system administrator that executes the commands and functions (reservation of capacity, editing workloads, etc.) directly on the operating system level via a smart contract for IT.